Virtual 2 Day Seminars

 The content for the virtual section and in-person section is the same.

-This two-day seminar will provide educators with the opportunity to further their knowledge of educational technology, more specifically the Google Suite for Education.
-Educators will explore a variety of tools within the Google Suite ⎼ tools that can improve their own time management and lesson planning, as well as increase student engagement.
-Topics covered will include Landmark School’s approach to educational technology in the context of remediation, tips and strategies for how to optimize time when lesson planning within the Google Suite, resources and strategies for how to support students’ management of their online and physical materials, and explorations of Google Classroom, Drawings, Drive, Jamboard, Slides, and more.
+This two-day seminar will provide educators with the opportunity to further their knowledge of educational technology, more specifically the Google Suite for Education, recently renamed the Google Workspace for Education.
+Educators will explore a variety of tools within Google Workspace ⎼ tools that can improve their own time management and lesson planning, as well as increase student engagement.
+Topics covered will include Landmark School’s approach to educational technology in the context of remediation, tips and strategies for how to optimize time when lesson planning within Google Workspace, resources and strategies for how to support students’ management of their online and physical materials, and explorations of Google Classroom, Drawings, Drive, Jamboard, Slides, and more.

 Upon completion of this seminar, participants will be able to: